nate-trojian/BoostISO/README.md

     * BoostIso.java
         * This file implements the Boost ISO algorithm on the above datasets.
 You can run the program by first compiling it using the following command : javac BoostIso.java

-        * We can then run this file against the dataset of our choice by using the following commands :
+        * We can then run this file against the database of our choice by using the following commands : java BoostIso path_to_database

-            Human, Yeast dataset -
-                java BoostIso igraph
-            WordNet dataset -
-                java BoostIso net
+        * Available commands :
+                build label - Builds adapted hypergraph from nodes with label search query_graph_label target_graph_label - Performs all 6 search algorithms on hypergraphs using pattern graph with label query_graph_label on target graph with label target_graph_label exit

     * ProjectLoader
         This file specifies the usage of each of the datasets for the loader program.